europeana/europeana-portal-collections/README.md

 ### Site Administration/Users

-Site content and to some other "configuration" is managed through the cms.
+Site content and some other "configuration" is managed through the cms.
 The cms by default is available at `[hostname]/portal/en/cms/`

 To login and perform certain actions, an admin user account is required.